D8-X/d8x-cli/README.md

 psql -U user -h host -p port -d databasename < /path/to/your-backup.dump.sql
 ```

-# How to connect to AWS RDS database on your local mahcine
+# How to connect to AWS RDS database on your local machine

 In order to access AWS RDS instance locally, you need to create a SSH tunnel
 using manager server as jump host.